 On August 12, 2008, the Company adopted the iBioPharma 2008 Omnibus Equity Incentive Plan (the "Plan") for employees, officers, directors and external service providers.
-Under the provisions of the Plan, the Company may grant options to purchase stock and/or make awards of restricted stock up to an aggregate amount of 10 million shares.
-Stock options granted under the Plan may be either incentive stock options (as defined by Section 422 of the internal Revenue Code of 1986, as amended) or non-qualified stock options at the discretion of the board of directors.
+In December 2013 our stockholders approved an amendment to the Plan to increase the number of shares of our common stock authorized for issuance thereunder from 10 million shares to 15 million shares.
+Under the provisions of the Plan, the Company may grant options to purchase stock and/or make awards of restricted stock up to an aggregate amount of 15 million shares.
+Stock options granted under the Plan may be either incentive stock options (as defined by Section 422 of the internal Revenue Code of 1986, as amended) or non-qualified stock options at the discretion of the Board of Directors.
 Vesting of awards occurs ratably on the anniversary of the grant date over the service period as determined at the time of grant.

-The following table provides information regarding the status of the Plan at June 30, 2013:
+The following table provides information regarding the status of the Plan at June 30, 2017:

-Number of Options Available for

-Number of Future Issuance Under

-Shares of Common Remaining Equity Compensation

-Stock to be Issued Weighted-Average Plans

-Upon Exercise of Exercise Price of (excluding securities

-Outstanding Outstanding reflected in the
+Number of Shares of Common Stock to be Issued Upon Exercise of Outstanding Options Weighted-Average Exercise Price of Outstanding Options Number of Options Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in the previous columns)

-Options Options previous columns)

-Equity compensation plan approved by stockholders 6,760,000 \$ 1.45 3,240,000
+Equity compensation plan approved by

+stockholders 13,548,334 \$ 1.21 1,451,666

 Equity compensation plans not approved by stockholders

-Total 6,760,000 \$ 1.45 3,240,000
+Total 13,548,334 \$ 1.21 1,451,666

+20